Gideon-May/R_CreditScoring/README.md

-# R_CreditScoring
+# Guide to Credit Scoring in R
-Guide to Credit Scoring in R
+Replicating [this guide to credit scoring in R](https://cran.r-project.org/doc/contrib/Sharma-CreditScoring.pdf) in an RNotebook using the Tidyverse